The one skill you need is one that most people don’t seem to possess:

 We want things to happen quickly, and then we quickly lose interest.

-Many narcissistically need to focus everything on themselves.
+More and more people display narcissistic tendencies, and need to focus everything on themselves.

 Listening well, of course, keeps you open to – and better able to – absorb pertinent information.